StevenBoys/BHRM/README.md

 ![](https://github.com/StevenBoys/BHRM/blob/main/Image/var_sele.png?raw=true)

-We can also use `predict` to make predictions and use `plot_RM` to make a plot and compare the real trajectory and predictions.
+We can also use `extrapolate` to make extrapolations and use `plot_RM` to make a plot and compare the real trajectory and extrapolated values.
 ```
 # make predictions
 predict_list = predict(res_cov, Y, 1)